-Hoover Intergenerational Care, Inc. (HIC) is an intergenerational educational center to involve volunteers and employ senior citizens among other age groups in a pre-school and school age environment.
+Hoover Intergenerational Care, Inc. (HIC) is an intergenerational educational center that serves the Los Angeles area.
+HIC also employs senior citizens and volunteers among other age groups in a pre-school environment.

 This program was developed to assist the working parent by providing their children with a quality program.

-The program recognizes the importance of early child development and encourages positive attitudes toward learning, self-awareness and motivation.
+The program recognizes the importance of early child education and development.
+HIC encourages positive attitudes toward learning, self-awareness and motivation.

 Incorporated: November 1976